Stereo4D: Learning How Things Move in 3D from Internet Stereo Videos: Creating a dataset of 4D scenes

 \subsection{Stereo4D Dataset}

 \Fig{motion_distribution} illustrates a subset of videos and reconstructions from a dataset processed with the above pipeline, encompassing more than 100K clips capturing everyday scenes and activities.
 To visualize the range of content, we used an automatic captioning system to generate captions for the dataset and created a word cloud (\Fig{wordcloud}) highlighting the most frequently observed objects.
+See supplementary for more statistics and ablations on track optimization.